sensu/sensu-docs/content/sensu-core/2.0/guides/plan-a-maintenance.md

 ## Using silencing to plan a maintenance

-The purpose of this guide is to help you plan a window maintenance, by creating a silenced entry for a specific entity named `i-424242`, in order to prevent alerts as you restart or redeploy the services associated with this entity.
+The purpose of this guide is to help you plan a window maintenance, by creating a silenced entry for a specific entity named `i-424242` and its check named `check-http`, in order to prevent alerts as you restart or redeploy the services associated with this entity.

 ### Creating the silenced entry